-Book 3 of the Analects features some quite astonishing tirades from Confucius against the Three Families, the real power behind the throne of his home state of Lu, for what he saw as their shameless violations of the ancient ritual ceremonies and proprieties that he believed were essential for a civilized society.
+The Analects of Confucius Book 3 features some quite astonishing tirades from Confucius against the Three Families, the real power behind the throne of his home state of Lu, for what he saw as their shameless violations of the ancient ritual ceremonies and proprieties that he believed were essential for a civilized society.

-In Chapter IV, Confucius settles down a little when discussing the essence of the rites.
+In Chapter 4, Confucius calms down a little when discussing the essence of ritual.
 He tells the disciple Lin Fang that “simplicity is better than extravagance” when it comes to festive ceremonies and that “genuine grief is better than excessive formality” for funerals.
-In other words, it is the spirit in which a person participates in rites that is the most important consideration.
+In other words, it is the spirit in which a person participates in rituals that is the most important consideration.
 As he points out in Chapter 12, you need to immerse yourself completely in the rituals you attend: “If you don’t attend a sacrifice in person, you’re not there in spirit either.”

-In Chapter 9, Confucius returns to the offensive, indirectly criticizing the rulers of the state of Lu for their failure to properly preserve the rites handed down from the Zhou dynasty.
-In the next two chapters, he ramps up the intensity of the attack, going as far as to storm out of an important sacrifice to the great imperial ancestor because he is so enraged at the manner in which it is being conducted.
+In Chapter 9, Confucius returns to the topic of ritual, complaining about the lack of sufficient surviving evidence about Xia and Yin dynasty rituals for him to talk about them intelligently.
+In the next two chapters, he ramps up the intensity of his attacks, going as far as to storm out of an important sacrifice to the great imperial ancestor because he is so enraged at the manner in which it is being conducted.

-In Chapter XIX, he touches upon the relationship between the rites and good governance.
-When asked by Duke Ding of Lu how a lord should treat his ministers, Confucius replies that he should treat them “in accordance with the rites” – in other words with civility and respect.
+In Chapter 19, he touches upon the relationship between ritual and good governance.
+When asked by Duke Ding of Lu how a lord should treat his ministers, Confucius replies that he should treat them “in accordance with ritual” – in other words with civility and respect.

-In Chapter XXII, when giving his verdict on Guan Zhong, a famous prime minister of the state of Qi, Confucius criticizes him for his extravagant lifestyle and contraventions of the rites as a proxy for attacking his dismantling of some aspects of traditional Zhou dynasty culture during the course of the political reforms he carried out.
+In Chapter 22, when giving his verdict on Guan Zhong, who transformed the state of Qi into a superpower as its chief minister, Confucius criticizes him for his extravagant lifestyle and contraventions of the rites as a proxy for attacking his dismantling of some aspects of traditional Zhou dynasty culture during the course of the political reforms he carried out.

 Confucius can’t have made too many friends in high places with his zealous pursuit of ritual purity, particularly as many of his criticisms featured thinly-veiled attacks on the members of the ruling class of Lu – the very people he was seeking to persuade to mend their ways.